 As a continuing education institution, courses are designed to accommodate working individuals and provide extraordinary learning experiences for adults of all ages.
 The typical average age of our students is 25-55 years old.

-What is the difference between the Foundation Level and the Advanced Level of the Master of Interior Architecture Program?
+What is the difference between the Foundation Level Certificate and the Master of Interior Architecture Program?

-The Foundation Level provides an introductory framework of knowledge and skills relating to the practice of interior design.
+The Interior Design: Foundation Level Certificate program provides an introductory framework of knowledge and skills relating to the practice of interior design.
 It includes courses in history, theory, 2D and 3D composition, drawing by hand and computer, surface materials, color theory, lighting design and studio design projects.
-Upon successfully completing the Foundation Level, students with a baccalaureate degree and a 3.0 GPA may continue on to the Advanced Level, where they learn to develop more sophisticated design concepts that address increasingly complex projects in workplace, hospitality, multi-residential and retail environments.
+Upon successfully completing the Foundation Level, students with a baccalaureate degree and a 3.0 GPA may continue on to the Master of Interior Architecture, where they learn to develop more sophisticated design concepts that address increasingly complex projects in workplace, hospitality, multi-residential and retail environments.
 In addition, the advanced curriculum of the Master's program offers courses in building codes, technical detailing, project management and construction documents.
-Upon successful completion of the Advanced Level, students earn the Master of Interior Architecture degree, and are ready to begin careers leading to the highest levels of the design profession.
+Upon successful completion, students earn the Master of Interior Architecture degree (M. INT.
+ARCH.), and are ready to begin careers leading to the highest levels of the design profession.

 Is the degree from UCLA or Cal Poly Pomona?